1966 Tour de France: Classification leadership and minor prizes

 There were several classifications in the 1966 Tour de France, two of them awarding jerseys to their leaders.
 The most important was the general classification, calculated by adding each cyclist's finishing times on each stage.
 The cyclist with the least accumulated time was the race leader, identified by the yellow jersey; the winner of this classification is considered the winner of the Tour.
+Unlike the years before, the 1966 Tour did not use time bonuses for stage winners.

 Additionally, there was a points classification.
 In the points classification, cyclists got points for finishing among the best in a stage finish.
 The cyclist with the most points led the classification and was identified with a green jersey.

 There was also a mountains classification.
 The organisation had categorised some climbs as either first, second, third, or fourth category; points for this classification were won by the first cyclists that reached the top of these climbs first, with more points available for the higher-categorised climbs.
 The cyclist with the most points led the classification, but was not identified with a jersey.
+The Tour organisation had considered to add the rule that to be eligible for the mountains classification, a rider had to be placed high in the general classification.
+After protests from riders, this rule was changed, such that to win the mountains classification in 1966, a rider had to finish the entire Tour.

+The intermediate sprints classification was newly introduced in 1966.
+Every stage had one intermediate sprint, and the first three riders at each sprint scored points.
+The intermediate sprints did not give a time bonus for the general classification, nor points for the points classification.
+There was no special jersey for the leader of this classification.

 For the team classification, the times of the best three cyclists per team on each stage were added; the leading team was the team with the lowest total time.
 The riders in the team that led this classification wore yellow caps.

-In addition, there was a combativity award given after each stage to the cyclist considered most combative.
+In addition, there was a combativity award given after each stage to the cyclist considered most combative, although it did not use this name in 1966.
 The split stages each had a combined winner.
 The decision was made by a jury composed of journalists who gave "stars".
 The cyclist with the most "stars" in all stages lead the "star classification".
 Rudi Altig won this classification.
 The Souvenir Henri Desgrange was given to the first rider to pass the memorial to Tour founder Henri Desgrange near the summit of the Col du Galibier on stage 16.
 This prize was won by Julio Jiménez.